What is a VoIP service provider?

-All of the latest technology is available, as standard: voicemail, conference calling, messenger, video chat and, auto attendant.
+All of the latest technology is available, as standard: voicemail, conference calling, messenger, video chat and, auto-attendant.
 Advanced features such as Office 365 integration, file sharing, HD video, content suggestion, virtual meetings and whiteboards are available too.

 Managing VoIP in an office is cheaper than a PBX phone system.
-If you have one or two phones the management cost is comparable.
+If you have one or two phones, the management cost is comparable.

 The four main components which determine how much VoIP costs are explained below.

 Using Amvia will save you time and money.
 Best of all, we do not charge you for any pre-sales consultations.
-Amvia is a multi-vendor VoIP provider so we can create the best VoIP system according to your most important needs.
-Better still, we can install and manage the system for you.
+Amvia is a multi-vendor VoIP provider so we can create the best VoIP system according to your most essential needs.
+Better still, we can install and manage the VoIP system for you.
 That's what makes us the best business VoIP provider.